-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Urgently needed services (continued) +You are also covered up to \$15,000 per year for emergency/urgent care outside of the United States.
+Samilar that are assemble for some What you must pay when you get these service Services that are covered for you In-Network Out-of-Network Hyou are also covered up to \$15,000 per year for emergency/urgent care outside of the United States.
 (Any costs above this amount are your responsibility.
 Transportation back to the U.S. is not covered.
 Any prescriptions purchased while outside the U.S. or its territories are also not covered.)
 You will have to initially pay out-of-pocket for these services but can submit a reimbursement request to us.
 When submitting your reimbursement request, you'll need to provide a copy of the bill and proof of payment.
 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: People with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year. \$0 copay for each Medicare-covered vision exam, including a diabetic retinopathy screening and glaucoma screening. \$0 copay for Medicare- covered eyeglasses or contact lenses after cataract surgery. \$0 copay for a routine vision exam. \$0 copay for each Medicare-covered vision exam, including a diabetic retinopathy screening and glaucoma screening. \$0 copay for Medicare- covered eyeglasses or contact lenses after cataract surgery.
+For people with diabetes, screening for diabetic retinopathy is covered once per year. \$0 copay for a Medicare-covered diabetic retinopathy screening. \$0 copay for a Medicare-covered glaucoma screening. \$35 copay for each Medicare-covered vision exam (except a diabetic retinopathy screening and glaucoma screening, as noted above). \$0 copay for Medicare- covered eyeglasses or contact lenses after cataract surgery. \$0 copay for a routine vision exam.
+40% coinsurance for each Medicare-covered vision exam, including a diabetic retinopathy screening and glaucoma screening.
+40% coinsurance for Medicare-covered eyeglasses or contact lenses after cataract surgery.
 40% coinsurance for a routine vision exam.